Blog

 April 21, 2026·20 min

-What Exactly Broke in the Heads of 85,000 Israeli Soldiers
+What Actually Broke Inside 85,000 Israeli Soldiers

 Theophany, Not PTSD